lenh0205/AspSample/Features/microservices/communication/RabbitMQ.md

 # -> giờ chạy "docker logs -f e67" thì ta có thể thấy Management Console is up and running, and the RabbitMQ is ready to use

 # giờ ta có thể truy cập thử "http://localhost:15672" trên Browser để xem RabbitMQ Management Console (or Administration Console); and by default RabbitMQ has username/password as "guest/guest"
-# RabbitMQ is listening on port 5672 for AMQP; we have mapped the port of the Docker container to localhost:5672 nên nếu ta s/d localhost:5672, it going to call it back to Docker container
+# RabbitMQ is listening on port 5672 for AMQP; because we have mapped the port of the Docker container to localhost:5672 nên, khi ta truy cập localhost:5672, it going to call it back to Docker container
 ```

 * setup 1 Console App as "producer"